A brief history

 - Eye tracking: eye-movements, blinks, and pupil diameter can reveal interest and much more.

-- Fun technology like virtual reality and haptic gloves to find out whether an expressed emotion affects somatosensory processing (submitted).
+- Fun technology like virtual reality and haptic gloves to investigate how feeling (touch) and feeling (emotions) interact.